 Who reviews websites

-- Designers: Checking implementation against their designs
+- Designers: Checking implementation against their designs—they catch subtle visual issues others miss

-- Developers: Peer-reviewing code and functionality
+- Developers: Peer-reviewing code and functionality, testing edge cases

-- QA specialists: Systematic testing against requirements
+- QA specialists: Systematic testing against requirements with documented test cases

-- Content editors: Verifying copy and media
+- Content editors: Verifying copy, media, and legal compliance

 The review workflow

 - Define scope: Which pages, which devices, which browsers?
+Don't ask reviewers to "look at everything."

-- Collect feedback: Comments tied to specific elements
+- Collect feedback: Comments tied to specific elements with device context

-- Consolidate issues: Merge duplicates, prioritize blockers
+- Consolidate issues: Merge duplicates, prioritize blockers, separate bugs from feature requests

 For a detailed process, see: a website review process that actually works.